bansallab/mpx_landscape/README.md

 ## Code (`scripts/`)
 Scripts to prepare demography data, join mapping data, calculate the proportion of a population vaccinated, calculate world and national age distributions, and calculate the landscape of orthopoxvirus susceptibility can be found in this folder.
 * `admin1_avg_age.r` calculates the average age for each admin-1, maps it, and calculates the global average age
-* `age_dist_comparison.r` compares aggregated GPW 2010 age distribution data with 2020 UN country-level age distribution data
+* `age_dist_comparison.r` compares aggregated GPW 2010 age distribution data with 2020 UN country level age distribution data
-* `calc_immunity_split.r` contains the functions to calculate the percent *vaccinated* at the admin-1-level across all age groups or at the country-level for each age group
+* `calc_immunity_split.r` contains the functions to calculate the percent *vaccinated* at the admin-1 level across all age groups or at the country level for each age group
 * `calc_immunity_us.r` contains the functions to calculate the percent *vaccinated* at the PUMAs level in the U.S.
 * `draw_maps.r` contains the functions to map global admin-1 level data
 * `global_susceptibility_profile.r` calculates and plots susceptibility profiles for each country, and produces Figure 3 with four case studies with various vaccine effectiveness and waning rates